jspsych/jsPsych/docs/support/migration-v8.md

 The `button_html` parameter can also support different HTML for each button.
 See the [plugin documentation](https://www.jspsych.org/latest/plugins/html-button-response/index.html) for more details.

+For plugin developers: if you are writing a plugin and updating parameters to use functions, make sure to mock these functions in Jest to ensure tests can still run.

 ## Plugin parameter handling

 In version 7.x, a plugin could omit parameters from the `info` object and jsPsych would still evaluate these parameters appropriately in most cases.